 Chair

 - Ms Phumzile MLAMBO-NGCUKA is the former Executive Director of UN Women with the rank of Under-Secretary General of the United Nations.
 She served in that role from 2013 until 2021.
-In addition to her role at UN Women, Mrs MLAMBO NGCUKA served a tow-year term as member of the World Bank group Advisory Council on Gender and Development from 2015 until 2017.
-Mrs. MLAMBO NGCUKA served as Deputy President of South Africa from 2005 to 2008, as the first woman to hold the position and at that point the highest ranking woman in the history of South Africa.
+In addition to her role at UN Women, Mrs Mlambo Ngcuka served a two-year term as member of the World Bank group Advisory Council on Gender and Development from 2015 until 2017.
+Ms Mlambo Ngcuka served as Deputy President of South Africa from 2005 to 2008, the first woman to hold the position and at that point the highest-ranking woman in the history of South Africa.

 IOC Members